 NOTE: The linker accepts object files in ELF (Executable and Linking Format) and COFF (Common Object File Format) formats It generates ELF if any modules is ELF, COFF if all are COFF.
-See also -Xelf (402) and -Xcoff (400).
+See also -Xelf (404) and -Xcoff (402).Mixing ELF and COFF modules is not recommended - they have incompatible calling conventions.
+See 9.
+Calling Conventions for details.